apollographql/router/NEXT_CHANGELOG.md

 ## 🚀 Features
 ## 🐛 Fixes

+### Aggregate usage reports in streaming and set the timeout to 5 seconds [PR #1066](https://github.com/apollographql/router/pull/1066)
+The metrics plugin was allocating chunks of usage reports to aggregate them right after, this was replaced by a streaming loop.
+The interval for sending the reports to spaceport was reduced from 10s to 5s.

 ### Put back the ability to use environment variable expansion for telemetry endpoints [PR #1092](https://github.com/apollographql/router/pull/1092)
 Adds the ability to use environment variable expansion for the configuration of agent/collector endpoint for Jaeger, OTLP, Datadog.